cpearce/HttpMediaServer/ReadMe.txt

 To simulate a live stream, append a query parameter "live" to the URL, e.g.: http://localhost:80/video.webm?live

+To simulate the round trip delay, append a query parameter "delay=N" to the URL, where N is the delay in milliseconds, e.g.: http://localhost:80/video.webm?delay=200 will wait 200 ms before sending.

 Live streams are served without HTTP1.1 byte ranges being supported, and without a Content-Length HTTP header.